brandonchartier/coppice/README.md

 A curried function that commits an `update` to the state of your program.

 - `type` is a string that specifies which update to call.
-- `payload` is an object that represents the changes you would like to make to the program's state.
+- `payload` is a value that you would like to pass to your update.

 #### Dispatch